stepzhou/tm-simulator/README.md

     {state} {tape-sym} {write-sym} {direction} {next-state}

 Direction is either 'l' for left or 'r' for right.

 Blank symbol is '\_'.

 Other elements can be any arbitrary string.

+The default start state is state 1.

 ### Test cases